johnfawole/courses/eth-101/lesson-eth-7.md

 BankContract owner address: 0x2C9e104F0966CA8AD51a228C236f32Da9783EAff
 ```

 Well done 🥳 Your smart contract is now live on the Ethereum testnet.
 You can view it on the Rinkeby Etherscan [here](https://rinkeby.etherscan.io/) by dropping in the address of your contract.
 Notice it costs us a transaction fee (Txn fee).
 If you want to see your contract code on the blockchain, click contract (located next to transactions on the bottom left), then click decompile byte code.
-Currently you may have to wait north of an hour to see the actual code of your contract.
+Currently you may have to wait more than an hour to see the actual code of your contract.

 In the upcoming lessons we will be building our front-end to interact with our smart contract.